matheo/angular/libs/datepicker/README.md

 ```

 **Note** that the `MatDatepickerModule` can be loaded into feature modules,
 but it requires the providers given by `MatNativeDateModule`,
 so it's recommended to import the former in your root Module.
+There's the `MatLuxonDateModule` at `@matheo/datepicker/luxon`
+if you use luxon in your application.

 ```html
 <mat-form-field>